 - CertiPUR-US® Certified

-It is delivered rolled into a box for your convenience and has a Medium-Firm feel that’s highly versatile for different types of sleepers.
+This bed is delivered rolled into a box for your convenience and has a medium-firm feel that’s highly versatile for different types of sleepers.

-What stands out?
-Hybrids typically strive to blend together the best features of two different kinds of mattresses.
-In this case, you’re getting the slower-responding pressure relief from a 1.5-inch layer of memory foam that is followed by a 6.5-inch interconnected tempered steel coil system that will give you some bounce and temperature control via air flowing through the springs.
+- Hybrids typically strive to blend the best features of two different kinds of mattresses.
+In this case, you’re getting the slower-responding pressure relief from a 1.5-inch layer of comfort foam that is followed by a 6.5-inch interconnected tempered steel coil system that will give you some bounce and temperature control via air flowing through the springs.

-LinenSpa is able to offer budget-friendly prices by selling their mattresses online, compressing them into boxes for less expensive shipping, and also using more traditional materials.
-If you’re looking for a more traditional design at a super affordable price point, this bed may be a great fit.
+- Linenspa can offer budget-friendly prices by selling their mattresses online, compressing them into boxes for less expensive shipping, and also using more traditional materials.
+If you’re looking for a more traditional design at a super affordable price point, this mattress may be a great fit.

 - CertiPUR-US® Certified

-The 8-inch version of the Zinus Ultima Comfort delivers a firm feel with an individually pocketed coil system covered with a pressure-relieving comfort layer.
+The Zinus Ultima is an 8-inch memory foam mattress that delivers a firm feel with an individually pocketed coil system underneath a pressure-relieving foam layer.

 If you gravitate towards a more classic innerspring feel, this mattress might be a great money-saving choice.